robinrendle/robinrendle.com/notes/uncertainty-is-healthy.md

 All of this is gloriously sci-fi, as Merlin writes:

 > To talk about individuals made no sense anymore.
-Biology—the study of the relationships between living organisms—had transformed into ecology—the study of the relationships between living organisms.
+Biology—the study of living organisms—had transformed into ecology—the study of the relationships between living organisms.

 This reminds me of James Burke’s [_Connections_](https://en.wikipedia.org/wiki/Connections_(British_TV_series)) where he argues that what we think of as separate disciplines — like farming and math or subjects like biology and web design — aren’t separate things.
 Every discipline is a big soupy mess that gets blurrier and blurrier the closer you look at them.